Please join us!

 The Highly Capable Program recognizes that all learning needs a foundation of basic skills, content, and learning strategies, and that students have different needs and learn at different rates.
-In order for a highly capable student to reach his/her potential, the program supports classroom differentiation strategies and offers a menu of short and long term classes as a supplement to the regular school program.
+In order for a highly capable student to reach his/her potential, the program supports classroom differentiation strategies and offers a menu of enrichment activities as a supplement to the regular school program.